Behavioral Intervention Team

 - Property destruction

 In these cases, prompt action should be taken.
-Depending on your circumstances and level of concern
+Depending on your circumstances and level of concern you might:

 - Attempt to calm the student